 4. Department of Health and Ageing, Influenza vaccine, 2011 Feb. [cited March 2011].
 For updated information see the Department of Health and Ageing, Influenza vaccine service web page.

-This article is compiled by Maria Burgess, in partnership between Student Wellbeing and PUB352 Public Health Project for the USC Health and Wellbeing Project.
+The information on this web page is periodically updated.
+It was originally compiled in 2011 by Maria Burgess, in a partnership between Student Wellbeing and PUB352 Public Health Project for the USC Health and Wellbeing Project.